carolinelavergne/POC_VS/SETUP.md

 ### Execute Tests ###
 _________________________________________________________________

+In vsCode :
-1 - In the terminal window, type :
+1 - In the terminal window [Terminal > New Terminal], type :

 ```
 		npm start